Bo Xilai: Provincial Governor

+In addition, Bo openly clashed with Wen Shizhen, then-party secretary in Liaoning who was technically Bo's superior.
+Wen reportedly criticized Bo for "developing China's cities like Europe and its countryside like Africa," and even held a party to celebrate Bo's departure from Liaoning in 2004.

 Ethan Gutmann, citing Falun Gong allegations that Liaoning was the epicenter of organ harvesting from practitioners while Bo was governor, suggested that he may have used his involvement as a way of building up his political power.
 David Kilgour, who co-wrote the Kilgour–Matas report on organ harvesting, claimed Bo may have played a role.
 Separately, Falun Gong practitioners abroad filed over ten lawsuits against Bo alleging torture and crimes against humanity.
 In 2009, a Spanish court indicted Bo Xilai and four other officials for genocide against Falun Gong based on those allegations.

 16th Party Congress

 At the 16th Party Congress in 2002, Bo's age, regional tenures, and patronage links fit the profile for a potential candidate to be groomed for the "5th generation of leaders" that would assume power in 2012.
 His chief competitors were seen as Xi Jinping, then party secretary of Zhejiang, and Li Keqiang, a populist Tuanpai candidate who was the Governor of Henan.
 As with the 15th Party Congress five years earlier, the elder Bo lobbied for his son's promotion.
 The Bo family enjoyed the patronage of Jiang Zemin.
 However, Bo Xilai's unequivocal support for Jiang strengthened the reluctance of his political opponents to support his nomination.
 Ultimately, although Bo Xilai remained a top contender for higher promotion, Xi and Li remained the main candidates to succeed Hu Jintao as paramount leader.